 VeriSign Inc EVP, Gen Counsel & Secretary Thomas Indelicarto Sells Company Shares

-Thomas Indelicarto, the EVP, Gen Counsel & Secretary of VeriSign Inc, has sold 613 shares of the company on February 6, 2024, according to a recent SEC filing.
-The transaction was executed at a price of $199.05 per share, resulting in a total sale amount of $121,999.65.
+Thomas Indelicarto, EVP, Gen Counsel & Secretary of VeriSign Inc, has executed a sale of 613 shares of the company on February 13, 2024, according to a recent SEC filing.
+The transaction was carried out at an average price of $195.33 per share, resulting in a total value of $119,748.29.

-VeriSign Inc, listed under the ticker symbol VRSN on the NASDAQ, is a global provider of domain name registry services and internet infrastructure, enabling internet navigation for many of the world's most recognized domain names.
-The company ensures the security, stability, and resiliency of key internet infrastructure and services, including the .com and .net domains, as well as two of the internet's root servers.
+VeriSign Inc, a global provider of domain name registry services and internet infrastructure, ensures the security, stability, and resiliency of key internet infrastructure and services, including the .com and .net domains.
+The company's registry services operate the authoritative directory of all .com, .net, .cc, .tv, and .name domain names, among others.

-Over the past year, the insider has sold a total of 10,434 shares of VeriSign Inc and has not made any purchases of the stock.
-The recent sale by the insider is part of a trend observed over the past year, where there have been no insider buys and 63 insider sells for the company.
+Over the past year, the insider has sold a total of 10,433 shares of VeriSign Inc and has not made any purchases of the stock.
+The recent sale further contributes to the trend observed over the past year, where there have been no insider buys and 62 insider sells for the company.

-On the day of the sale, VeriSign Inc had a market capitalization of $20.448 billion, with the stock price closing at $199.05.
-The company's price-earnings ratio stood at 28.53, which is above the industry median of 26.43 but below the company's historical median price-earnings ratio.
+On the date of the insider's recent transaction, VeriSign Inc's shares were trading at $195.33, giving the company a market capitalization of $19.78 billion.
+The stock's price-earnings ratio stood at 24.65, which is lower than the industry median of 26.57 and also below the company's historical median price-earnings ratio.

-The insider's recent transaction aligns with the overall selling trend among VeriSign Inc insiders over the past year, as depicted in the insider trend image above.
+According to the GuruFocus Value chart, VeriSign Inc had a price-to-GF-Value ratio of 0.82, with a GF Value of $238.73 per share, indicating that the stock was modestly undervalued at the time of the insider's sale.

+The insider trend image above reflects the recent selling activity by company insiders, which may be of interest to investors monitoring insider behaviors.

-The GF Value image above provides a visual representation of VeriSign Inc's current valuation in relation to its intrinsic value, further supporting the stock's status as Modestly Undervalued.
+The GF Value image provides a visual representation of the stock's valuation relative to its intrinsic value, as estimated by GuruFocus.

+Investors and analysts often pay close attention to insider transactions as they can provide insights into the company's performance and insider perspectives on the stock's value.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.